kumarlabgit/ESL-PSC/esl_psc_cli/auto_pairs_cli_README.md

 Output format:
 - 2 lines per contrast pair.
-- Odd line = convergent side.
+- Odd-numbered line = convergent side.
-- Even line = control side.
+- Even-numbered line = control side.
 - If alternates are requested, they are comma-delimited on the same line.

 ## Basic Usage